 Final Recommendation – Is the Petcube Worth it Today?

 If your pet is a bit of a menace when you are away, or you can’t bear to be apart from your loved one, then the Petcube is a brilliant idea, with the interactive feature.
-However it is priced at a large premium over a typical pet cam.
+However, it is priced at a large premium over a typical pet cam.

 That won’t stop a lot of pet lovers who blow small fortunes on their furry friends.
 However, if you are on a budget, or just want to keep a more casual eye on your pets, then a less expensive solution would be more appropriate.
+In fact, it might be possible to re-purpose a smart security camera for similar effects.

 Where to Buy the Petcube